SAP-samples/ui5-typescript-helloworld/step-by-step.md

-# A Detailed Guide to Create a UI5 TypeScript App From Scratch in Five to Ten Steps
+# A Detailed Guide to Create a UI5 TypeScript App From Scratch in Five to Seventeen Steps

 This guide explains step-by-step and command-by-command how you get to a complete UI5 TypeScript setup from scratch.

-While you can get started faster by just copying and modifying the entire *Hello World* app, this step-by-step guide will help you understand every bit and piece of the setup and how the pieces fit together.
+While you can get started faster by using the [Easy-UI5 "ts-app" template](https://github.com/ui5-community/generator-ui5-ts-app) or just copying and modifying the entire Hello World app, this step-by-step guide will help you *understand* every bit and piece of the setup and how the pieces fit together.

-It consists of ten steps, but in fact only the first half is really related to TypeScript.
-The remaining five steps are about adding the UI5 tools to the project and wrapping everything up nicely, so these steps apply more or less to any UI5 application project.
+It consists of 17 steps, but in fact only steps 2, 3, 4 and 6 are really related to the basic TypeScript setup.
+The remaining steps are about adding the UI5 tools to the project, about testing and about wrapping everything up nicely, so these steps apply more or less to any UI5 application project.

 ## Table of Contents